Sao Nang Hearn Kham

 Sao Nang Hearn Kham (စောဝ်နန်းဟိန်ခမ်; 26 May 1916 – 17 January 2003) was the Mahadevi of Yawnghwe one of the most important Shan States.
 Her husband Sao Shwe Thaik was the 23d and last Saopha of Yawnghwe and became the first President of Burma and she became the first First Lady of Myanmar.

-She is an important figure in Shan history and was known as "Rebel Queen" being the leader of the Shan State War Council.
+She is an important figure in Shan history and was known as the "Rebel Queen" being the leader of the Shan State War Council.
+Sao Nang Hearn Kham was the only woman in history of Burma to have held both the position of queen consort and first lady.

 Life

-She was born as Hearn Kham on 26 May 1916 in Hsenwi, Northern Shan State, as the daughter of 65th Saopha Khun Hsang Ton Hong of North Hsenwi.
+She was born as Hearn Kham on 26 May 1916 at Hsenwi Palace in Hsenwi, Northern Shan State, as the daughter of 65th Saopha Khun Hsang Ton Hong of North Hsenwi.
 Her brother would be the 66th and last Saopha of the state.